tailehuu/api-app-711/README.md

 # Sample RAILS API application

-This README would normally document whatever steps are necessary to get the application up and running.
+Steps are necessary to get the application up and running.

-Things you may want to cover:

 ## Ruby version